ignacio-dev/lisaceinos/README.md

 # LISA CEINOS
-Porftolio website built in object-oriented PHP using the Model-View-Controller design pattern.
+Portfolio website built in object-oriented PHP using the Model-View-Controller design pattern.

 ***
 ## Technologies